KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [KeyDisplayed by l0b5ter](https://github.com/l0b5ter/KeyDisplayed)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.

 ## [MMM-Keypress by ItsMeBrille](https://github.com/ItsMeBrille/MMM-Keypress)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Koket-by-Sodexo by Alvinger](https://github.com/Alvinger/MMM-Koket-by-Sodexo)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Koket-by-Sodexo.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.